30+ Fun (& WEIRD) Things to Do in Ximending, Taipei

 If you are looking for a regular massage in Ximending, there are several foot massage and full body massage (of both the regular and shady variety) in the around Ximending in Wanhua District.
 This includes an actual Red Light District around Longshan Temple and Huaxi Street Night Market, where the average age of both the workers and clientele is well above 50!

-Attempt to Find the Movie Theater Speakeasy Bar
+Find the Cinema-Themed Speakeasy Bar

 Hankou 60 cocktail bar, Ximending